Giggster logo

 Features

-• What's a festive celebration without some mulled wine?
-You’ll get smooth drink service from bartenders who genuinely know their craft.
-They can also offer non-alcoholic beverages for those who don't drink.
+• You’ll get smooth drink service from bartenders who genuinely know their craft

-• They usually offer packaged bundles that include food, service, and basic decorations.
-That's less coordination and booking work for you!
+• Packaged bundles often include food, service, and basic decorations, so less coordination and booking work for you

-• Servers are often experienced with events, so they know how to keep your celebration flowing smoothly.
+• Servers are experienced with events and know how to keep your celebration flowing smoothly

 Considerations

-• You can't always customize the decor, seating arrangements, and overall party design.
+• You can't always customize the decor, seating, and overall party design

-• Entertainment options may be limited by the restaurant's atmosphere and noise policies.
+• Entertainment options may be limited by the atmosphere and noise policies

-• Popular venues disappear quickly during the holiday season, so you'll need to plan and book early.
-Luckily, Giggster has plenty of venues on offer, so you don't run out of options easily!
+• Popular venues disappear quickly during the holidays, so you'll need to plan and book early

 Your Visual Venue Evaluation Checklist